Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp package: Methods

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{scp }\OtherTok{\textless{}{-}} \FunctionTok{filterFeatures}\NormalTok{(scp,} \SpecialCharTok{\textasciitilde{}} \SpecialCharTok{!}\NormalTok{chimeric)} \end{Highlighting} \end{Shaded}

 \hypertarget{filtering-based-on-scp-metrics}{ \paragraph{Filtering based on SCP metrics} }

 The next filter is based on the sample-to-carrier ratio (SCR).
 SCR is the ratio of the reporter ion intensity of a single cell and the reporter ion intensity of the carrier channel (here 50 cells) from the same batch.
 We expect the carrier intensities to be about 50x higher than the single-cell intensities, hence we expect the SCRs to be on average 1/50.
+Note that the average ratio of 1/50 is theoretical; in practice, noise and ratio compression are likely to shift ratios towards higher values.

 The SCRs can be computed using the \texttt{computeSCR()} function from \texttt{scp}.
 The function must be told which channels are the cells and which channel is the carrier.
 This information is available in the \texttt{cell\_type} variable in the object's cell annotations